Web Analytics

 But, for some reason, I couldn't pull the trigger and say 'yes.'

-And then, one night, staring at the ceiling, it hit me.
+And then, one night, laying in bed staring at the ceiling, it hit me.

 That's not your boat.
 It's not your dream.